martibonomi/FIonA-Plans-Analysis/README.md

 and visualize only the robustness DVHs of the selected structures applying `plotRobustness` to *filtered_robustness*.

 To assess the robustness of a plan, usually constraints on the robustness curves must be satisfied.
-In many situations, the constraint applied is that the robustness DVHs for the CTV should satisfy D95% \> 95% in the worst-case scenario.
+An example of constraint could be that the robustness DVHs for the CTV should satisfy D95% \> 95% in the worst-case scenario.

-To calculate this vale, the `getStructureRobustness` function can be used as follows:
+To calculate this value, the `getStructureRobustness` function can be used as follows:

 ```
 rob_d95 <- getStructureRobustness(robustness = my_robustness, dose = 95, structure = "CTV")